MohamedSalahNajar/Movie-TV-Series-catalogue/Readme.md

 A simple movie and TV series catalogue website built with HTML, CSS, and JavaScript using The Movie Database (TMDB) API.

+> 📱 **Mobile Version Available!** Check out `mobile.html` for a dedicated smartphone-optimized version with touch-friendly controls and bottom navigation.
+See [MOBILE-README.md](MOBILE-README.md) for details.

 ## Features

 - 🌓 **Light & Dark Mode** - Toggle between themes with a click (saves your preference)